maex0/CanteenDashboard/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=maex0_SoftwareQualityWithCats&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=maex0_SoftwareQualityWithCats)

-Welcome to _SoftwareQualityWithCats_, a project that was developed in the second semester of my Masters's degree at the [TH Rosenheim](https://www.th-rosenheim.de) in the module **Software Quality Assurance**.
+Welcome to _CanteenDashboard_, a project that was developed in the second semester of my Masters's degree at the [TH Rosenheim](https://www.th-rosenheim.de) in the module **Software Quality Assurance**.